 Abstraction logic unifies the single mathematical universe of first-order logic with the general variable binding of higher-order logics — yielding a complete logic with elementary semantics.
 Practal is the proof assistant that brings it to life.

+Practal Zero is the first public Practal preview.
 No installation, no backend, no accounts.
-Declare or define abstractions, state axioms, and prove theorems — all in abstraction logic.
+Declare or define abstractions, state axioms, and work with checked theories — all in abstraction logic.

-This works because abstraction logic is unusually AI-friendly, and therefore no large prior corpus of Practal theories is needed.
-The barrier to entry for an AI is as low as it is for a human.
+This direction is promising because abstraction logic is designed to be explicit and regular.
+The goal is to make the barrier to entry for an AI as low as it is for a human.

 Traditional logics force a choice.
 First-order logic gives you a single universe of mathematical objects but no way to bind variables beyond simple quantification.
 Higher-order logics give you general variable binding but split the universe into an infinite tower of types.
 Abstraction logic refuses the trade-off.